Problems and solutions associated with shaving

 Use a quality shaving cream or shaving soap:

-Apply a generous amount of shaving cream or shaving gel to create a protective barrier and provide lubrication for the razor.
+Apply a generous amount of shaving soap or shaving gel to create a protective barrier and provide lubrication for the razor.
 Leave the cream or gel on for a minute or two before shaving to further soften the hair.
 Consider doing 2 passes and reapply the shaving cream between each pass.
 Often times going over the same area over and over again with no cream is a cause for shaving problems and irritation.

 Perform patch tests: